EdAlegrid/m2m-can/README.md

 $ sudo ifconfig can0 up
 ~~~

-3. Listen/Receive for any data in the CAN bus.
+3. Listen for any data in the CAN bus.
 ~~~
 $ candump any
 ~~~

-4. Send/Write some data to the CAN bus.
+4. Send some data to the CAN bus.
 ~~~
 $ cansend can0 111#FF
 ~~~